Ardeshir-Shon/crmProject/README.md

 # crmProject

-upload your CSV file and give us your buisiness domain
+upload your CSV file of transactions

+and give us your buisiness domain to

-to get optimum way of customer segmentation.
+get optimum way of customer segmentation.